AvraSaslow/hockey-tracker/Testing/README.md

 #### What It Does
 1. Builds your app with the specified parameters
-2. Runs it in the simulator for a short time
+2. Runs tests directly without requiring the simulator
 3. Captures and analyzes logs for sensor data
 4. Automatically runs the sensor_test.py and test_simple_heartrate.py if they exist